 - 1. In the Tools toolbar, if $\checkmark$ Animate Current Frame or $\checkmark$ Animate Onion Skin Range mode is enabled, click on it to open the Animate pop-up menu and select $\checkmark$ Animate Off. - 2.
-Do one of the following:

-- From the top menu, select Animation > Tools > Translate. - Press Alt + 2. - 3.
+Do one of the following: - In the Advanced Animation toolbar, click the 🛟 Translate tool. - From the top menu, select Animation > Tools > Translate. - Press Alt + 2. - 3.
 In the Camera view, click on the camera frame (thin rectangle) to select it.
 You can also select the camera layer from the Timeline view.